Kong/docs.konghq.com/app/enterprise/2.1.x/property-reference.md

 Location of log containing all calls made to the Portal API.

 `portal_api_access.log` location can be absolute or relative.
-When using relative pathing, logs will be placed under the `prefix` location.
+When using relative pathing, logs are placed under the `prefix` location.

-Setting this value to `off` will disable logging Portal API access logs.
+Setting this value to `off` disables logging
+Portal API access logs.

 **Example:**